Tokey/Invasion/README.txt

 2) Run game, as appropriate for the platform (e.g., F5 on Windows from Visual Studio)

+3) You can copy dragonfly and SFML libraries in the root folder and run from VS.

 Platform: Windows VS 20222
 --------------------------------------------------------------------